scoki211/VocalMat4Rats/README.md

   volume={10}
 }
 ```
+And please also cite [Scott et al. 2023](https://arxiv.org/abs/2303.03183)

-For more information, visit our website: [VocalMat - Dietrich Lab](http://dietrich-lab.org/vocalmat)
+For more information, visit the VocalMat team's website: [VocalMat - Dietrich Lab](http://dietrich-lab.org/vocalmat)

-Dataset and audios used in the paper are available at: [OSF Repository](https://osf.io/bk2uj/)
+Dataset and audios used in the original VocalMat paper are available at: [OSF Repository](https://osf.io/bk2uj/)\
+Dataset for VocalMat4Rats will be available upon publication.

 ## Table of Contents
 - [Description](#description)